mozilla-l10n/documentation/tools/pontoon/adding_new_project.md

 * Locales:
   * Select at least one locale.
 To make things faster it’s possible to copy supported locales from an existing project.
   * You can uncheck the `Locales can opt-in` checkbox to prevent localizers from requesting this specific project.
-* Deadline: if available, enter project deadline in the YYYY-MM-DD format.
-* Priority: select priority level from one of the 5 levels available (Lowest, Low, Normal, High, Highest).
 * Repositories: select the type of repository and URL.
 Make sure to use SSH to allow write access.
 For example, if the repository is `https://github.com/meandavejustice/min-vid`, the URL should be `git@github.com:meandavejustice/min-vid.git`.
 You can use the *Clone or download* button in the repository page on GitHub, making sure that *Clone with SSH* is selected.
 * Leave the `Branch` field empty, unless developers asked to commit translations in a branch instead of *master*.
 * Download prefix: a URL prefix for downloading localized files.
 For GitHub repositories, select any localized file on GitHub, click `Raw` and replace locale code and the following bits in the URL with `{locale_code}`.
 For example, if the link is `https://raw.githubusercontent.com/bwinton/TabCenter-l10n/master/locales/en-US/addon.properties`, the field should be set to `https://github.com/bwinton/TabCenter-l10n/blob/master/locales/{locale_code}`.